chlee-0/exp_math/README.md

 This repository provides a Docker environment for studying the book on experimental mathematics by Villegas using PARI/GP.

-The Docker image is based on the [pascalmolin/parigp-small](https://hub.docker.com/r/pascalmolin/parigp-small) image.

 The `gp-book.gp` script used in this environment is provided by [Villegas](http://users.ictp.it/~villegas/cnt/gp-book.gp).

 ## Getting Started